kissUagain/KissUagain/README.md

          ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀  ‎໒꒰݂𓂂ིྀᴗ . ᴗ𓂂݂ᐢ꒱ིྀ𐰉

+*I indeed am often afk, sleeping or away in general so if you see me around pls do come and cuddle :3 and uhh i might msg if im not too exhausted ok bye!!*

 *FYI I am not into online dating, ill make that pretty clear so PLEASE do NOT ship me w any1/srs bc it makes me uncomfortable.*